|

-The pots on the flat roof in this picture are traditional Kimchi fermentation pots.
+The pots on the flat roof in this picture are traditional kimchi fermentation pots.

 Kimchi